Bhuvan: Overview

 ISRO launched the beta version of its web-based GIS tool, Bhuvan, on August 12, 2009.
 Bhuvan offers detailed imagery of Indian locations compared to other Virtual Globe Software, with spatial resolutions ranging up to 1 metre.
-At present 177 cities High resolution datasets are available, while the other part of the country is covered by 2.5m resolution imagery.
+At present 177 cities high-resolution datasets are available, while the rest of the country is covered by 2.5m resolution imagery.
 The images available do not include any military installations in India, due to security concerns.

 The National Remote Sensing Agency played an important role in the development of this product.
 ISRO has used data provided by satellites including Resourcesat-1, Cartosat-1 and Cartosat-2 to get the best possible imagery of India.

 Improvement

 Since the launch of Bhuvan, users have experienced various difficulties.
-One problem is that the Bhuvan site has, at various times, been either inaccessible or very slow (due to less band width and servers).
-But now with new website Bhuvan portal is fast and responsive. also NSRC created BhuvanLite for faster expirence and also launch Bhuvan Wiki.
-Bhuvan wiki is a web application designed for publishing information and engaging Bhuvan users for sharing and contributing their knowledge to other users.
+One problem is that the Bhuvan site has, at various times, been either inaccessible or very slow (due to less bandwidth and servers).
+Updates to the website later made the Bhuvan portal faster and more responsive.
+Also, the NSRC created BhuvanLite for a faster experience and also launched Bhuvan Wiki.
+Bhuvan Wiki is a web application designed for publishing information and engaging Bhuvan users in sharing and contributing their knowledge to other users.
 It is useful to all Bhuvan users in finding topics of their interest to explore.
-It provides information on users interest and helps to better connect with the users.

-However now Bhuvan is improving and does not require Login to visualize the maps.
-Users need to register only when they wish to download satellite data (up to 25m resolution LISS-III data) and products (like NDVI, OHC datasets, Cartosat Digital Elevation Model etc.)
+It provides information on user interests and helps to better connect with the users.
+Bhuvan does not require login to visualize the maps.
+Users need to register only when they wish to download satellite data (up to 25m resolution LISS-III data) and products (like NDVI, OHC datasets, Cartosat Digital Elevation Model, etc.)